Twisting instabilities in elastic ribbons with inhomogeneous pre-stress: a macroscopic analog of thermodynamic phase transition: Definition of the problem

-We will explore the mechanical behavior of the ribbon under two loading scenarios.
-Firstly, starting in the fully-unrelaxed configuration, we allow its ends to shorten by a distance $\delta > 0$ while clamping them to prevent rotation; see Fig.~\ref{fig:problemdefn}e.
+We will explore the mechanical behavior of the ribbon under two loading scenarios. \begin{itemize} \item Firstly, starting in the fully-unrelaxed configuration, we allow its ends to shorten by a distance $\delta > 0$ (referred to as the \emph{end-shortening}) while simultaneously clamping the ends to prevent transverse displacement and rotation; see Fig.~\ref{fig:problemdefn}e.
+The end-shortening effectively controls the \emph{average axial strain} in the ribbon, which serves as a control parameter.
 In general, the ribbon remains planar for small end-shortenings: with symmetric pre-stress, the ribbon cannot relax the pre-stress by developing spontaneous curvature (as occurs with the classical bimetallic strip).
 Instead, we will show that, above a critical end-shortening, the ribbon undergoes torsional buckling: it deforms significantly out of plane, forming helicoidal-like shapes in which the cross-section twists about the ribbon centerline at a well-defined spatial rate.
-Broadly speaking, twisting allows the ribbon to relieve some compressive stress in the outer region while the inner region remains under tension.
-In the second loading scenario (Fig.~\ref{fig:problemdefn}f), we rotate one clamp by an angle $\phi(\ell)$ about the ribbon axis while fixing the end-shortening.
-In both loading scenarios, we consider the axial force, $f$, and moment, $m$, exerted on the clamps.
+Broadly speaking, twisting allows the ribbon to relieve some compressive stress in the outer region while the inner region remains under tension. \item In the second loading scenario (Fig.~\ref{fig:problemdefn}f), we rotate one clamp by an \emph{angle $\phi(\ell)$ about the ribbon axis} (which serves as an alternate control parameter) while fixing the end-shortening. \end{itemize} In both loading scenarios, we consider the axial force, $f$, and moment, $m$, exerted on the clamps.

 We seek to understand when torsional buckling occurs and how the resulting twisting influences the overall, macroscopic behavior of the ribbon.
 Specifically, using a 1D `rod-like' model and simulations based on the finite element method (FEM), we characterize the local twist rate (i.e., the rate at which cross-sections rotate about the ribbon centerline) as a function of the applied end-shortening $\delta$, end-rotation $\phi(\ell)$, pre-strain $p$ and area fraction $\chi$.
 We quantify the macroscopic behavior of the ribbon using the axial force, $f$, and moment, $m$ (Figs.~\ref{fig:problemdefn}e--f).
 We will compare our analytical and numerical results with our experiments on elastomeric samples.